 - Quality Assurance

-The COSTF are responsible for updating IOSA standards and IATA's Guidance materials, along with identifying emerging safety risks, contributing to risk assessment processes and contribute to the IATA Global Safety & Operations Conference (GSOC).
+The COSTF are responsible for updating IOSA standards and IATA's Guidance materials, along with identifying emerging safety risks, contributing to risk assessment processes and contribute to the IATA World Safety and Operations Conference (WSOC).

 For further information or to comment on any of the guidance material, please contact Cabin Safety.